stratumn/js-chainscript/proto/README.md

 for backwards-compatible updates.

 ChainScript provides multiple version fields.
-These fields should be used by applications to update the dynamic parts of their data (such as a link's state) in a backwards-compatible way.
+These fields should be used by applications to update the dynamic parts of their data (such as `link.data` and `link.meta.data`) in a backwards-compatible way.